Write to the Console

 Let’s try to run a C# program that prints Hello World to the console.
 The line of code Console.WriteLine ("Hello World"); does this for us.
 It tells the computer to write whatever is inbetween the () to the screen.

-Let’s write come code!
+Let’s write some code!

-Add a new line of code below the first line to print “Hello your name”.
+In the above .NET Fiddle frame, add a new line of code below the first line to print “Hello your name”.
 It should look something like this.

-The starting screen of a repl
+The starting screen of a fiddle

 Let’s try printing other things.
 Add some additional lines of code to: